killua99/views_pdf/README.txt

+Views PDF v2

+About the process of development and class name:

+This version was thinking in Drupal 8 and to be an easy port to it.
+The class names and the process how load the views and libraries is with the PSD-4 standart.
+At the bottom more information for developers.

 With the Views PDF module you can output a view as a PDF document.
 Each field of the view can be placed on the PDF page directly in the administration interface.
 Therefore a new display called "PDF" is added.